metrumresearchgroup/qctools/README.md

 of all relevant files in your repository.
 While performing QC, `diffQced()` will show all the changes to the file since it had last been QCed.

+Note: This package is still in an experimental stage of development and backward incompatible changes may be made.
+Please see NEWS.md for details on any changes and updates.

 ## Setup

 To start using mrgqc, run `logCreate()`.
 This will create the QC log in the form